sap-tutorials/Tutorials/tutorials/angular-bootstrap-template/angular-bootstrap-template.md

 **10 Min**.

 ---
+#### AngularJS series
-In the second tutorial, we will be setting up a template using [Bootstrap](https://getbootstrap.com/), a very popular open source layout system from Twitter.
+**Step 2**: Set up a template using [Bootstrap](https://getbootstrap.com/), a very popular open source layout system from Twitter.
 Bootstrap makes it easy to create good looking web forms without manually writing a lot of CSS, and also has JavaScript tools for creating dialog boxes and other screen elements.

-We will use Bootstrap for all of our web page layout.
+We will use [Bootstrap](https://getbootstrap.com/) for all of our web page layout.

-We will also be adding in [jQuery](https://jquery.com/), a very popular web toolkit.  jQuery provides a number of great tools to help change web pages in JavaScript.  jQuery is required in order to use Bootstrap properly, so we will load it first.
+We will also be adding in [jQuery](https://jquery.com/), a popular web toolkit.  jQuery provides a number of great tools to help change web pages in JavaScript.  jQuery is required in order to use Bootstrap properly, so we will load it first.

+---

 ### Set up Bootstrap